 Section 3.
 Reclassification.
-Positions which are reclassified into higher classifications may be given to the incumbent employee in the position which is to be reclassified.
+Positions which are reclassified into higher classifications shall be given to the incumbent employee in the position which is to be reclassified provided the incumbent employee meets the minimum qualifications for the reclassified position.

 Section 4.
 Intent.
 Nothing in this article is intended to circumvent the layoff and recall process as outlined in Article 10.